carlosvagnoni/typescript_playwright_cucumber/README.md

-# Automated Web Testing with TypeScript, Playwright, and Cucumber 🤖 🆃🆂 🎭
+ñ# Automated Web Testing with TypeScript, Playwright, and Cucumber 🤖 🆃🆂 🎭

 This project provides a structure and tools for automated web testing using TypeScript, Playwright, and Cucumber, following Behavior-Driven Development (BDD) best practices and employing the Page Object Model design pattern.